Mapotempo/mapotempo-qgis-plugin/README.md

 ### Installation

-Copy the entire directory containing your new plugin to the QGIS plugin directory.
+Copy the entire directory containing your new plugin to the [QGis] plugin directory.
-Then activate your plugin in QGis
+Then activate your plugin in [QGis]

 ### Usage